 The Youth contractor has developed a system for case management in which staff specialize in serving the youth at various points within their service plan.
 Staff specialize in case management, while other staff begin working with youth when they complete training and are ready to begin to look for work.
 There are also staff that provide GED preparation and tutoring.
 This team approach of working with youth helps to ensure the youth feel supported at every step of their service plan and know that a team is working together to ensure their success.

-WFSCA maintains three (3), full service Career Centers within Travis County in order to provide access throughout the city.
-WFSCA continues working with Travis County to provide Career Center services in satellite offices in the outlying areas of the county.
-After an analysis demonstrated that many customers utilizing services reside in Pflugerville, WFSCA is beginning discussions with the City of Pflugerville to identify opportunities for enhanced services in the area, including coordinating with the Pflugerville Community Development Corporation (PCDC) to expand training opportunities in collaboration with the Pflugerville Fire Department, to high school students.
-As a result of COVID, WFS has been working closely with PCDC to meet the increasing needs of manufacturing employers in relation to COVID through coordinated training between Austin Community College and Pflugerville employers.
+Currently, WFSCA has three, full-service Career Centers.
+We evaluate traffic, whether in person or virtual, in each center to ensure we are in the right places to meet job seeker needs.
+With the rising cost of rent in Austin, WFSCA is evaluating our service delivery model to determine if there are various points within the community that we should be available for services.
+One thing the pandemic taught us is that we can provide many services virtually, which means we can take our services into the community and not require job seekers to come to our facilities.
+In 2023, we are piloting having staff onsite at two libraries and Austin Community College and will use data collected on customer traffic and services to assess if maintaining three, brick and mortar facilities is still the best way to provide services.
+By housing staff at various sites within the community, we can make services more accessible to the community.

+.

 WFSCA utilizes its website to offer information about basic eligibility for workforce programs and child care.
 Applications for programs are also available on WFSCA’s website.
 As a result of COVID, WFS created an online portal called the Access Hub, in which customers can research careers, available training, and self-screen for program eligibility.
 Upon registration and completion of assessments, an individual’s information is sent to a case manager for immediate scheduling and enrollment, if appropriate.

+We are beginning to see an increase in layoffs; therefore, it is difficult to forecast employer hiring and needs.
+Since COVID-19, we have not seen the numbers of job seekers coming in for services and supports and we have increased outreach within the community.
+We are coordinating with CBOs, and the food bank, as well as faith-based organizations.
+WFSCA is also piloting have staff onsite at local libraries to go to the job seekers rather than have them come to us.
+We feel that we can reach a greater number of job seekers with increased strategic coordination with our community partners.

 Physical accessibility of each career office location is assessed by the EO Officer on an annual basis.
 WFSCA staff conduct accessibility reviews to remove or correct barriers for individuals with disabilities.
 Each Career Center houses assistive technology and auxiliary aids, which is evaluated and replaced as needed, including but not limited to: Reserved workstations, CCTV/video magnifier system, screen magnifiers, screen narrators/text-to-speech, digital TTY/VCO system, JAWS, TypeAbility, Vtech-analog phone, Personal amplifier system, stand-up desks, and Zoom Text software.
 Interpreters are available upon request and coordinated and funded by the Board to ensure access and quality of service.